 OD as sabotage

 Sometimes, as in the case above, when resources are simply too scarce to argue that a bit more ‘working smarter’ can be squeezed out of the organisational tube, perhaps the blending in approach doesn’t satisfy.
-The Sabot, the wooden shoe of the eighteenth century Flemish weavers, (perhaps apocryphally) thrown into the gears of the new looms that made them redundant, might be seen as a perfectly rational response in their own their terms, perhaps because they were given no other choice.
+The Sabot, the wooden shoe of the eighteenth century Flemish weavers, (perhaps apocryphally) thrown into the gears of the new looms that made them redundant, might be seen as a perfectly rational response in their own terms, perhaps because they were given no other choice.
 Change was simply being thrust upon them, with no hint of consultation, (with or without the post-it notes).

 Maybe ‘OD as sabotage’ could sometimes be a reasonable choice when the situation demands.
 Perhaps this most regularly shows up by a simple refusal to play.
 Recently we were asked if we wanted to tender for a piece of work that looked very much like dunking lots of people through a performance management system that had very little, if any, soul in it.
 I doubt very much if it will deliver the aims that the organisation in question hopes for it, but notwithstanding that, despite the fact that in principle we could have easily devised a process that would be workable, our stance was to offer a simple ‘no thank you’.
 Now this might not look much like all-out shoe throwing, but maybe that is as close as we dare come to it.